 The best time to consider a clinical trial is while you are waiting for a transplant.
 Each trial has strict eligibility requirements that participants must meet.
-Talk with your doctor to find out whether any studies are available to you, call (800) 333-9013 or visit www.UMHealthResearch.org.
+To find out whether any studies are available to you, either talk to your doctor, call (800) 333-9013 or visit www.UMHealthResearch.org.